Chrastek/DE2-electrocity-measuring-project/README.md

 Where 5V is the supply voltage from the Arudino uno.
 Furthermore, the circuit contains one 1kΩ resistor connected to ground and one variable value Ω resistor.
-The voltage is measured at pin A0, which is connected between the resistors in series
+The voltage is measured at pin A0, which is connected between the resistors in series.

+### Current:
+The current is measured using a current sensor.
+The sensor works by measuring the voltage, which it converts to an ADC.
+However, the current sensor has a 2.5V offset, which means that at 2.5V the current is 0A. and then it calculates either positive or negative depending on the voltage.